-Fig. 16 These ROC curves show the improvement for the C. elegans data using the true positive and false negative membrane pixel classification rate with the use of the sequential section ANN (Seq.
+Figure 16: These ROC curves show the improvement for the C. elegans data using the true positive and false negative membrane pixel classification rate with the use of the sequential section ANN (Seq.
 Sec.
 ANN) and the tensor voting, compared to using the serial ANN alone.
 Each curve the results over a series of threshold values from the output of the ANNs.
-The output from the tensor voting is binary and, thus, is represented by a single point uation of the improvement between the serial ANN and the sequential section ANN on the validated test images using ROC curves.
-While the impact from the tensor voting method to close gaps is demonstrated qualitatively, its true positive and false positive values do not change as much.
-This is partly due to the dilation that results from the tensor voting and that the addition of pixels for closing is small compared to the overall segmentation.
-Figure 15b demonstrates this dilation effect.
-To evaluate the effectiveness of the sequential section ANN and the tensor voting applied
+The output from the tensor voting is binary and, thus, is represented by a single point.

-Fig. 17 This plot shows the improvement of the Rand index, which measures the similarity between two segmentations after the new methods, proposed in this paper, are applied.
-For each point in this plot, the segmentation for the methods is compared to the segmentation from the truth data to the output of the serial ANN, Fig. 17 uses the Rand index (Rand 1971) to validate our methods.
-For the C. elegans data, the value of using detected membranes from sequential sections to improve the classification is quite large, while the tensor voting contribute is smaller.
-Since we developed the tensor voting to work with both datasets, we suspect the lack of improvement for the C. elegans dataset is because the tensor voting was better tuned for the mouse neuropil image data.
+Figure 17: This plot shows the improvement of the Rand index, which measures the similarity between two segmentations after the new methods, proposed in this paper, are applied.
+For each point in this plot, the segmentation for the methods is compared to the segmentation from the truth data.

-Fig. 18 (Color) Two views of 10 neurons spanning 300 sections of the ventral nerve cord of the C. elegans.
-Neuron paths were generated automatically between six pairs of sections where known breaks in the image data existed.
-NeRV was used to connect paths between the breaks.
-Arrows identify discontinuities in neurons where some of these breaks occurred process.
-First, we identified six significant breaks in the image volume where there was missing data due to lost or badly imaged sections.
+C. elegans ventral nerve cord.
+Building this reconstruction was a two part process.
+First, we identified 6 significant breaks in the image volume where there was missing data due to lost or badly imaged sections.
 These were places where the data had significant changes and would cause the region linking algorithm to fail.
 As a result, neuron regions were linked only between the sections without breaks, producing six sets of paths that spanned the whole volume.
 To completely reconstruct these paths through the all 300 sections, NeRV was used to manually merge neurons in sequential sections, forming complete reconstructions through the volume.
-This final step, computing the isosurface for all the neurons, took approximately 5 min per neuron to complete.
+This final step, computing the isosurface for all the neurons, took approximately 5 minutes per neuron to complete.
 Figure 18 is the final output from this process.